DevendraVasantKatuke/gst/GST.md

 If the dealers or taxpayers turnover is more than 1.5 Crores, then he/she must mention the HSN code in the invoice otherwise it is not mandatory to disclose HSN on taxable invoice.
 A taxable person opting for the scheme has to issue bill of supply as he is not eligible to issue taxable invoice under GST.
 He has to mention the words “Composition Taxable Person not eligible to collect tax on supplies” at the top of every bill of supply issued by him.

-Can a B2B businessman opt for composition scheme under GST?
-It will not make any sense to do so, if he does he will neither get input credit nor will he be able to pass it onwards Business house purchasing from him will not get any credit.
-I have already instructed my purchase team not to buy goods on which GST is applicable from either an unregistered vendor or those under composition scheme.
-Beware, you get to lose all your input credit (what you pay when you procure) & you have to shell out the GST from your own pocket.

 Can a composition dealer under the GST import goods from abroad?
 The answer is yes.